 For air quality, as determined in the DEIR, implementation of the proposed project could result in the generation of short-term construction-related emissions of criteria air pollutants and precursors for which the region is nonattainment at levels that may have a significant impact on the environment and conflict with or obstruct an air quality plan.
 While implementation of mitigation measures would reduce the generation of construction-related emissions, the effectiveness of these measures would depend on the number and extent of strategies feasible to incorporate in any given project.
 Additionally, the timing and level of construction activities and specific projects to be implemented is unknown; therefore, it is not possible to estimate the extent to which the reduction strategies would result in emission reductions.
 Therefore, implementation of the proposed 2040 General Plan could combine with cumulative emissions and hamper implementation of the applicable air quality plan and result in a cumulatively considerable net increase of criteria air pollutants for which the project region is designated a nonattainment area under an applicable federal or state ambient air quality standard.
 There is no additional feasible mitigation.
-The implementation of mitigation.
+The impact of the proposed 2040 General Plan is considered cumulatively considerable and unavoidable with the implementation of mitigation.
 As described in Section 7 of this document, specific social, economic, and environmental benefits of the project outweigh the identified potential unavoidable significant impacts.